aminiqbal/medical-entry-protocol/README.md

 This has to be sorted out carefully.
 For now, the project plans to use these utilities:

-0. OpenJDK (Java 18.0.2)
+1. OpenJDK (Java 18.0.2)
-1. Tesseract OCR (Optical character recognition)
+2. Tesseract OCR (Optical character recognition)
-2. FreeTTS (Text-to-speech & speech-to-text capabilities)
+3. FreeTTS (Text-to-speech & speech-to-text capabilities)
-3. CMU-Sphinx (Text-to-speech & speech-to-text capabilities)
+4. CMU-Sphinx (Text-to-speech & speech-to-text capabilities)
-4. PDFBox (Document formatting, generation & management)
+5. PDFBox (Document formatting, generation & management)
-5. Derby (Relational database interfacing)
+6. Derby (Relational database interfacing)

 ## Current issues in MEP __Client GUI Program__ (Not the actual data format)

 * Utilities that were chosen to implement text-to-speech & speech-to-text capabilities might pose compatibility issues with Java 18.
-  * I wish to avoid too many JNI calls - the more Java, the more portability.
+  * It would be best to avoid too many JNI calls - the more pure Java, the more portability.
 The JVM provides some degree of independence.
-If this is not possible, then it would be more convenient to implement these capabilities in C++ or plain C.
+If this is not possible to maintain, then it would be more convenient to implement these capabilities in C++ or plain C.